How to Play Magic the Gathering – the basics

 Mana and Playing Cards

-In MTG, almost everything has a cost and this cost must be paid with mana!
+In the MTG TCG, almost everything has a cost and this cost must be paid with mana!
 Mana is produced in many different ways but the most common way is with Lands.
 When you want to play a card, your first tap the land (or lands) with the appropriate amount of mana.
 Tapping is a simple process where your rotate the card into a horizontal position.

 Many cards require a specific colour of Mana to be played.
 For example a card may require 2 Black and 1 colourless mana as represented in it's top right corner.
 In order to be played, this card's cost must be paid with 3 mana and at least 2 of that mana must be black!
 Colourless mana can be provided by paying mana of any colour.